w3c/wai-people-use-web/_people-use-web/user-stories-eight.md

 Introduction about Stefan

-**Note:** The following scenario is not about a real person.
-It may not address every person with this disability.
+**Note:** This user story is an example of a person with this type of disability.
+Other people with this disability may have different experiences.

 {::nomarkdown}
 {% include box.html type="end" %}